 *The database used to track media items and research projects, but these areas are no longer being actively updated.

 This project began in June 2017, as part of a larger research network on energy storage in Canada (see 'About the Project').
-The principle investigators involved are Dr. Ian Rowlands, Professor and Associate Vice-President of Waterloo International, and Dr. James Gaede, Postdoctoral Fellow in the School of Environment, Resources and Sustainability at the University of Waterloo, with research assistance provided by Masters of Environmental Studies student Sara Ganowski.
+The principal investigators involved are Dr. Ian Rowlands, Professor and Associate Vice-President of Waterloo International, and Dr. James Gaede, Postdoctoral Fellow in the School of Environment, Resources and Sustainability at the University of Waterloo, with research assistance provided by Masters of Environmental Studies student Sara Ganowski.

 In this 'About' section, you will find further information about this project and the research network it is a part of, information about the basic site structure and content categorization practices, information on our approach to researching energy storage activities, and a glossary of key terms (such as 'Energy Storage' itself).

 If you find information that is missing, incomplete or inaccurate, or if you would like to include information about an activity we have missed, we encourage you to contact the principal investigators.